0xForked/a-droid/README.md

 # a-droid
-Android app that use a-rest as a service [base code]
+Android app that use a-rest as a service [base code] for clean version cek this a href="https://github.com/aasumitro/a-droid-cc">Clean version</a>

 </br>
 <p align="center">